Berkeley Pit: Geology

+The mine is at an altitude of 4,698 feet (1432 m) above mean sea level.
+According to the Record of Decision, the pit water level is not to exceed 5,410 feet above sea level.

-The Butte mining district is characterized by the Late Cretaceous Boulder batholith which metamorphosed surrounding rocks during the Laramide orogeny.
+The Butte mining district is characterized by the Late Cretaceous boulder batholith which metamorphosed surrounding rocks during the Laramide orogeny.
 Ore formation occurred with the intrusion of the Butte quartz monzonite pluton.
 Mining of sulfide minerals began in the district in 1864.
 Placer deposits were mined out by 1867.
 Silver vein lodes were then the most productive until copper was discovered in 1881.
 Open-pit mining started in 1955.
 Copper has historically been the main metal produced, though lead, zinc, manganese, silver and gold have been produced at various times.